Introduction

 Natalie MacLean 9:26

-really great premise again, wow, okay, I got my reading this my TBR lists, all sorted, like 2023.
+Really great premise again.
+Wow.
+Okay.
+I got my reading line, my TBR list all sorted for 2023.
 Now, during the pandemic, you mentioned you worked at two wineries.
 Tell us a bit more about what motivated you to do that and why you chose the two wineries that you did.

 Steven Laine 9:42

 Sure.
-Well, I think COVID threw everybody for a loop and some people I mean really struggled and all my friends really struggled I struggled to begin with.
+Well, I think COVID threw everybody for a loop and some people I mean really struggled and all my friends really struggled.
+I struggled to begin with.
 But like anything one has to pivot and adapt in life.
-So I resigned my job to do some travelling with my dad in Australia, New Zealand had a bunch of winery tours lined up and very excited to Do that.
+So I resigned my job to do some travelling with my dad in Australia, New Zealand.
+Had a bunch of winery tours lined up and very excited to do that.
 And then of course COVID struck.
-So we plan to start travelling April 1 2020.
+So we plan to start travelling April 1, 2020.
 Well, if that didn’t work out, so I ended up back home in Canada and without a job and getting back in hotel industry would have been a challenge.
-So I always wanted to work in a winery following some visits to wineries in Barossa.
-Valley and Australia where I learned you could work at a winery for just a harvest.
-So I started reaching out within Canada where I can travel, still drink COVID and looked at the wineries I was familiar with.
-I always liked mission Hill.
-So I reached out to them, they had some positions available, they did a zoom interview, and they said, you’re hired great.
+So I always wanted to work in a winery following some visits to wineries in Barossa Valley in Australia where I learned you could work at a winery for just a harvest.
+So I started reaching out within Canada where I can travel still during COVID and looked at the wineries I was familiar with.
+I always liked Mission Hill.
+So I reached out to them, they had some positions available, they did a Zoom interview, and they said you’re hired.
 All I had to do was convince him I could lift 50 pounds and climb stairs.

 Natalie MacLean 10:37